Guy Stretching

 Many overuse injuries result from doing too much exercise too soon.

-But overuse injuries also occur with experienced exercisers who don’t give themselves time to rest and recover.
+But overuse injuries also occur with experienced lifters who don’t give themselves time to rest and recover.

 When you work out, you are breaking down your body ... don't forget that.

-This is because your tendons and joints will have to work harder due to the fatigued and broken-down state of your muscles from not being fully recovered.
+Why?
+Because your tendons and joints have to work harder due to the fatigued and broken-down state of your muscles.

 This is one of the reasons why giving your body what it needs post-workout is essential to your results and overall health.
-As well as working on getting QUALITY sleep and purposeful rest for your body!
+The same can be said about quality sleep and purposeful rest for your body!

 Stress

-In today’s society, there is no avoiding it!
+In today’s society, there is no avoiding stress!
+We're all stressed out to some degree or another.

 But when you’re overly stressed, your immune system can’t control its response to inflammation as effectively.